”Human beings are a disease, a cancer of this planet. You are a plague…” – Matrix: Agent Smith

 In all things we should feel the freedom to live the way we deem fit insofar as that the life we live does not affect that freedom in others, or bring them harm.
 This means that in a modern civil society, those who follow Christianity and those that practice Islam could be neighbors with never a worry of expected hostilities from the other.

 It is important to understand that as I write this I stand behind the ‘flag’ of agnostic atheism.
+The idea that because I have no knowledge of Gods existence, I therefore have no belief.
 There is a common misconception with those of faith that atheism spawns from a hatred of God, which when you consider the idea of not believing in a god, I can only hate him as much as I hate the Easter Bunny.
 It’s hard to hate something that doesn’t exist, but easier to hate the foundation of lies and hypocrisy that has brought it into existence.